 Contact an Experienced Maryland Car Accident Injury Lawyer

-At the Law Offices of Randolph Rice, our Baltimore personal injury attorneys have represented many injured passengers.
-We are well aware of how vulnerable passengers are in car crashes and the terrible injuries they sustain.
-The question of how much money a passenger can get if they are hurt in a car accident depends on the circumstances.
+At Rice, Murtha & Psoras, our Baltimore personal injury attorneys have represented many injured passengers.
+We are well aware of how vulnerable passengers are in car crashes and the terrible injuries they sustain. the question of how much money a passenger can get if they are hurt in a car accident depends on the circumstances.
 However, we are committed to securing as much money as possible for injured passengers in Maryland.
 Please call us for a free injury consultation at (410) 694-7291.